This guide shares 10 of the best Sydney skate parks you should check out, based on insider reviews, features, location, facilities, and more.

 6. Mona Vale Skate Park

-The park was designed by Convic, who happen to be very good at creating street-style skate plazas (they also designed the Eveleigh skate park), and the Mona Vale skate park is one of their best designs.
-It features various obstacles, a mini bowl, and a refurbished ramp, and overall the flow of the park is very nice.
+The park was designed by Convic, and they are very good at creating street-style skate plazas (they also designed the Eveleigh skate park), and the Mona Vale skate park is one of their best designs.
+It features various obstacles, a mini bowl, and a refurbished ramp, and overall the flow of the park is nice.

 Beginners will be comfortable improving their skills in the easier section, while more advanced skateboarders have lots of space to showcase their tricks.